hypirion/erling/doc/rfc-2812-differences.md

 Erling or in RFC 4291.

 Erling allows the use of `::`-compression.
-Consequently, Erling implements a superset of RFC 4921 for printing.
+Consequently, Erling implements a superset of RFC 4921 for reading.

 When Erling prints IP6 addresses, Erling will always print them in a RFC 2812-compliant way.
 Erling uses the RFC 5952 as guidance to print sensible
-strings: All hexadecimal digits will be printed in lowercase, and as compressed as possible. `::`-compression will not happen.
+strings: All hexadecimal digits will be printed in lowercase, without leading zeroes. `::`-compression will not happen.

 For example, the IP6 address `1050::5:0600:300C:326B` would be printed as `1050:0:0:0:5:600:300c:326b`, **not** as